-Since I am a casual gamer, I tried a few like Call of Duty Mobile, Need For Speed No Limits, Plants Vs Zombies 2, Death Trigger 2, and had no hiccups.
+Since I am a casual gamer, I tried a few like Call of Duty Mobile, Need For Speed No Limits, Plants Vs Zombies 2, and Death Trigger 2, and had no hiccups.
 So for casual gaming, it’s fine.
 To enhance the gaming experience, Moto has a dedicated Game mode, where you can improve the gaming performance.
-I didn’t make any change yet and had no issues even heating.
+I didn’t make any changes yet and had no issues even heating.
 So you can do decent gaming too.

 Let’s talk about the day-to-day activities.
 For the last 4 months, I’ve tested social apps like Instagram, Snapchat, Facebook, Twitter, etc. The experience for the most part is good.
 You can switch back and forth and it will handle it.

-During intensive tasks like playing Need For Speed and switching back to the home screen the phone takes a couple of seconds to change the orientation.
+During intensive tasks like playing Need For Speed and switching back to the home screen, the phone takes a couple of seconds to change the orientation.
 Maybe 6GB RAM could have helped there.

-If you are going to use it as a productive device like using, WordPress, Business Suite, Analytics, Pinterest, Google Docs, you get the gist.
+If you are going to use it as a productive device like using, WordPress, Business Suite, Analytics, Pinterest, or Google Docs, you get the gist.
 Then it’s great.
 It’s almost lag-free.
 In fact, switching between the apps seems very fluid.
 Here Stock Android should get the credit too!

 Keeping 15000 Rupees in mind, the performance is acceptable and it’s flawless for the most part.
 Hence, I would give it 4/5.